sanuann/DifferentialDriveRobot/README.md

 * macros.xacro: macros to help simplify

 ### Run the Models
-Load the Gazebo simulator and rviz in separate terminals.
+Load the Gazebo simulator and rviz in separate terminals using the following commands:
 ```
 roslaunch myrobot_gazebo myrobot_world.launch
 roslaunch myrobot_description myrobot_rviz.launch